thomasdenney/FAQ/README.md

 ```
 Apple recommends that if you are writing your own extension methods that you use three letter prefixes (like with class names) so that you avoid clashing with other methods.

+###Can I write an app for the Apple Watch in Objective-C?

+Yes.
+Before the Apple Watch a lot of people had suggested online that WatchKit would be Swift only, but it most certainly isn't.
+You can use Objective-C or Swift to write your Watch app.

 ##Cloud and Web

 ###Should I use iCloud Core Data?